Back to Blog

 What is robotic process automation?

 Robotic process automation (RPA) is a type of automation that can emulate human actions on a computer, such as navigating software and inputting keystrokes.
 It’s tailor-made to fit the specific needs of the task it’s performing, and can run autonomously, uninterrupted, far beyond the hours and capabilities of a human worker.
-These digital workers are excellent at performing logic-driven, rules-based workflows with multiple steps.
+These bots are excellent at performing logic-driven, rules-based workflows with multiple steps.

 - Read and scan documents using optical character recognition (OCR) technology